ExtendRealityLtd/VRTK/README.md

   be triggered upon using the object, the `x` denotes the length of time, the `y` denotes the strength of the pulse. (x and y will be replaced in the future with a custom editor)
+  * **Allowed Use Controllers:** Determines which controller can initiate a use action.
+The options available are:
+   * `Both` means both controllers are allowed to use
+   * `Left_Only` means only the left controller is allowed to use
+   * `Right_Only` means only the right controller is allowed to use

 The following events are emitted: